lorenzo-rovigatti/comp_bio_notes/proteins.md

 Since carbon is very weakly electronegative, it does not form any hydrogen bond.
 As a result, association in methane, as embodied by the values of $T_m$ and $T_b$, happens at very low temperature, where the attraction is provided by [van der Waals interactions](#sec:van-der-waals) only.
 However, as electronegativity (and the number of lone pairs) increases from $C$ to $N$ and then $O$, HBs become more and more relevant, substantially increasing the melting and boiling temperatures.

 Following @finkelstein2002protein, the strength of hydrogen bonds can be estimated by comparing the (latent) heat of vaporization[^latent_heat] of molecules that are composed by the same atoms, *e.g.* dimethyl ether $H_3C-O-CH_3$, 5 kcal / mol, and ethanol, $CH_3-CH_2-OH$, 10 kcal/mol.
 Since the latter has an $OH$ group that the former lacks, there is an additional contribution of the latent heat due to one HB per molecule which amounts to $\approx 10 - 5 = 5$ kcal/mol.
 A similar estimate can be made by using the heat of vaporization of ice (we will see why in a moment), which is $\approx 12$ kcal/mol.
 Of this value, $\approx 2$ kcal/mol are due to van der Waals interactions, as estimated by looking at the evaporation of analogous, but non-HB-forming, molecules (*e.g.* $CH_4$ or $O_2$).
 The rest is provided by the two hydrogen bonds that each water molecule can form, yielding again an energy gain of $\approx 5$ kcal/mol per HB.
 Recalling that, at room temperature, $k_B T \approx 0.6$ kcal / mol, we can estimate that one HB provides $\approx 8\,k_B T$, suggesting that the formation of hydrogen bonds is highly favoured under ambient conditions.
+The order of magnitude of this value is intermediate between the van der Waals interaction strength, which is a fraction of $k_B T$ (see the table reported in the [previous section](#sec:van-der-waals)), and the strength of covalent bonds, which amounts to hundreds of kJ / mol ($> 100 \, k_B T$).

 In water, hydrogen bonds are the main driving force for condensation and ice formation.
 Since each oxygen can accept two bonds, and each hydrogen can mediate one donor-acceptor interaction, each water molecule can be involved in four bonds that are arranged on a (nearly perfect) tetrahedron.
 This geometry can be rationalised as follows.
 In general, electron pairs (both bonding and lone pairs) around a central atom will arrange themselves to minimize repulsion, but the repulsion between lone pairs is greater than the repulsion between bonding pairs.
 Consequently, the two lone pairs will occupy positions that are as far apart as possible, pushing the bonding pairs closer together.
 As a result, the four pairs of electrons (two lone pairs and two bonding pairs) around the oxygen atom in water adopt a tetrahedral arrangement to minimize repulsion, with the bond angle between the hydrogen atoms in a water molecule being $\approx 104.5^\circ$, slightly less than the ideal tetrahedral angle of 109.5$^\circ$ due to the greater repulsion exerted by the lone pairs.